piranha/keymage/README.md

 <script src="keymage.min.js"></script>
 ```

 There are no dependencies.
-TODO: make it possible to use the library as an AMD
+It is possible to use library as a simple JS module
-module.
+or as an AMD module.

 ## Defining shortcuts